g-regex/WillowTikZ/README.md

 runhaskell Main.hs "[1]+[2]=[3]"
 ```

-After compiling the generated LaTeX code, you get:
+After compiling the generated LaTeX code, you get the following:

 ![](example.png)